The Promise of Peace

 - The Peace of God will protect us.
 Once we trust God with our trials and present our requests to Him, His peace will come flooding into our lives.
 Verse 7: “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 This peace “transcends all understanding” which means that it goes way beyond all that we can even ask or imagine; it excels and surpasses everything we could have hoped for.
 In fact, we can’t even put it into words because it is peace, peace.

 - The God of Peace will be with us.
 We do not have to live the Christian life in our own strength because Jehovah Shalom is with us.
 Look at verse 9: “And the God of peace will be with you.”
 We’ll learn more about the Promise of God’s Presence next Sunday at Praise in the Park.

 In what area do you need to trust God in?
 Let’s keep our minds mindful and our wills willing.
 That leads to the third condition.
 God keeps us in perfect peace…

 3. When we keep our lives living for the Lord.

-Several years ago we had the privilege of going to Colorado and I was reminded how magnificent and mighty the mountains really are.
+A year ago we had the privilege of going to Colorado and I was reminded how magnificent and mighty the mountains really are.
 As we walked around we saw some clefts, which are like indentations, and we saw how easy it is to hide in there.
 When you cling to a cleft you are protected from the elements and other dangers.

 Friends, the only way to find peace, peace is to rely on the Rock of Ages, whose name is Jehovah, Jehovah!

-God will keep us in peace, peace…
+God will keep us in perfect peace…

 - When we keep our minds mindful